sunsingerus/site-sunsingerus/_posts/2017-12-17-how-to-add-git-submodule.md

 </pre>

 <strong>However, there is a small trick.</strong>
-In case added submodule has nested submodules - submodule inside submodule, etc - they are not initialized by default - meaning their folders are empty.
+In case added submodule has nested submodules - submodule inside submodule, etc - they <strong>ARE NOT INITIALIZED</strong> by default - meaning their folders are empty.
 Need to run
 <pre>
 git submodule update --init --recursive